Dushyant1295/dpkCursor/README.md

 # dpkCursor.js

-#### Easy, small, High Performance, Super smooth custom cursor functions that helps you to create cool websites.
+#### High performance smooth custom cursor library that helps you to create cool things.

 #